geerlingguy/mac-dev-playbook/full-mac-setup-mford.md

   - SSH setup.
     - Manually copy any shared SSH keys that are needed to log into the remote Ansible machine, from Dropbox (via Airdrop or Web GUI)
-  - Turn on 'Remote Login` and `Screen Sharing` in Settings on Target Mac
+  - Turn on `Remote Login` and `Screen Sharing` in Settings on Target Mac
   - Ensure that the approprpiate SSH Private key that allows remote access is populated in ~/.ssh/authorized_keys
   - Sign into:
     - iCloud